 Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

-Hello and welcome to my blog if you’re a newbie to Do Dodson Designs. 🙂 Today I want to share with you my experience making DIY drop cloth curtains.
+Hello and welcome to my blog if you’re a newbie to Do Dodson Designs. 🙂 Today, I want to share with you my experience making DIY drop cloth curtains.
 They sounded like they were fairly easy to make from what I have been reading.
-Umm… yes and no. I’ll be sharing the process step by step and some things you may not know about drop cloths.
-It surprised the heck outta me but it was still worth the effort.
+Umm… yes and no. I’ll share the process step by step and some things you may not know about drop cloths.
+It surprised the heck outta me, but it was still worth the effort.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun DIY projects that I can share with you!
 To see my full disclaimer, click here.